Home Port Moody, British Columbia Port Moody’s Rocky Point Park Port Moody Indigenous Peoples Day at Rocky Point Park

-Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, canoeing and entertainment on June 21st.
+Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, art and entertainment on or around June 21st.

 National Indigenous Peoples Day in Port Moody

-Pretty much all Indigenous Peoples Day events include speeches by dignitaries, dance performances, drumming and other showcasing of First Nations culture.
-At the Port Moody event, however, there is also a water ceremony where those that wish can go out in traditional Indigenous canoes.
-There is also a “feast” where participants get treated to a sampling of salmon, a small side dish and a tiny dessert.
+Pretty much all National Indigenous Peoples Day events include speeches by dignitaries, dance performances, drumming and other activities that showcase First Nations culture.
+At the Port Moody event, however, there is a celebration of carved house posts.
+Included is also a “feast” where participants can sample salmon, a small side dish and a tiny dessert most years.

-The event in Port Moody is free to attend (as are most other Indigenous Peoples Day events elsewhere).
-The canoeing and dinner options though are also both by donation.
+The event in Port Moody is free to attend (as are most other National Indigenous Peoples Day events elsewhere).
+The dinner option is usually by donation.

 Local First Nations